KB429861/beginners-tutorial/Home.md

 ## Spring Framework

-[Spring Boot](https://projects.spring.io/spring-boot/) is a framework for easy Spring applications creation.
+[Spring Boot](https://projects.spring.io/spring-boot/) is a framework for easy Spring application creation.

 [This site](https://spring.io/guides) contains a list of official Spring guides.